JoshuaBillson/RemoteSensingToolbox.jl/docs/src/index.md

 # Land Cover Indices

 Land cover indices are used to highlight different types of land cover.
 For example, the Modified Normalized Difference Water Index (MNDWI) is used to highlight water while diminishing built-up areas.
-Each index is expressed as a function of two or more bands. `RemoteSensingToolbox` can automatically select the appropriate bands for a given index by providing an `AbstractSatellite`.
+Each index is expressed as a function of two or more bands. `RemoteSensingToolbox` can automatically select the appropriate bands for a given index by specifying the `AbstractSatellite` type, while also providing the option to manually specify bands as the user desires.
-We also provide lower-level variants to enable the use of unsupported satellites.

 ```@autodocs
 Modules = [RemoteSensingToolbox]